maciejodziemczyk/Can-PCA-extract-important-informations-from-non-significant-features-Neurak-Network-case/README.md

 I trained XGBoost (random search in CV) as a benchmark for nets.

-Because of data imbalance I decided to use AUC-PR and AUC-ROC as a metrics, tensorflow has different AUCs computation rules than scikit-learn, so I had to write my own training loop for nets.
+Because of data imbalance I decided to use AUC-PR and AUC-ROC as a metrics, tensorflow has different AUCs computation rules than scikit-learn, so I had to write my own training loop for nets (with early stopping on PR).
 To find appropriate architecture and hyperparameters I performed some experiments on single train/valid split (computation power saving) on 50 epochs.
 I assumed some basic architecture based on my prior knowledge.
 My first step was to inspect optimization algorithm, I tried may of them with different learning rates, momentum or batch size.
 It turned out that RMSprop was the best one.
 After that I started experimets with activation functions and I found that tanh on first and sigmoid on second hidden layer works the best.

 Next I tried different regularization (L1 and L2) and dropout settings.
 Next step was to add third leyer, but it didn't help.
 The last step was to try different architectures (sets of hidden nodes combinations) and Batch Normalization testing.

 My final model was 2 hidden layers with 60 units each, tanh and sigmoid activations respectively, 0.4 dropouts on both layers, no regularization and batch norm, 350 batch size and RMSprop with default settings as optimizer.

+The next step was to perform n-Fold stratified Cross Validation and it turned out that 50 epochs is not enougn (no early stopping applied) and I stopped on 400, after that I gave the last chance for 3-layerd network and tested in CV (as another NN variant) and the results was quite surprising (a bit higher mertics for 40 unit 3-rd layer added with sigmoid activation, no regu and batch norm, 0.001 regularization).
+The NN's gets closer to the tree-based methods.

+The next part was about PCA, firstly I inspected the whole training sets to check how varied the data is.
+After that I prepared special wrapper for NN training combined with PCA (it had to be performed in every split to prevent information leakage).
+My first run was the naive one - I applied PCA on the whole dataset to see what happen, and the results was slightly better than on the raw data.
+To perform more sophisticated PCA I analyzed my feature selection metrics and tried different groups to apply PCA on (for example I found featurex x,y,z non-significant and x,y correlated with each other so I named this as one group and apply PCA to explain some fixed variance ratio).

+After importance metrics analysis I tried different groupping rules and explained variance settings (expert analysis was the best, by simple RF_score < x was very close).

+Next I performed CV for my nets with develpoed PCA